ruyakubu/BUILD-AzureML-workshop/README.md

 df = pd.read_csv('diabetic_data.csv')
 ```

+*Understanding the dataset*

-Next, take a look at the size of the data to verify that it will be sufficient for our training.
-As you can see 101,766 is a very large data set.
+We'll check the size of the data to verify that it will be sufficient for our training.
+As you can see 101,766 is a very large dataset, which is good.

-Let’s display the dataframe to see what kind of diabetes is in the hospital data.
-As you can see it have the patient race, gender, age, weight, their prior hospitalization inform, prescribed medication and whether or not they were readmitted back to the hospital.
+Let’s display the dataframe to see what kind of features are in the diabetes patients’ hospital data.
+As you can see it contains the patient’s race, gender, age, weight, their prior hospital visits, lab results, prescribed medications they are taking and whether or not they were readmitted back to the hospital.

 *Checking for special characters*

-One of the invalid data that stands out from the Weight column is the “?” special characters that are used as fillers in our dataset.
-We’ll loop through the dataset to identify columns that have this special character.
+One of the invalid data you can observe from the results is from the *weight* column.
+It has a “?” special character as its possible values.
+We’ll loop through all the results to identify other columns that many have this special character.

 ```python
 print(df.loc[: , (df == '?').any()])
 ```

-The output shows that that race, weight, payer_code, medical_specialty, diag_1, diag_2, and diag_3 are the column with missing values that have the special character.
+The output shows that that race, weight, payer_code, medical_specialty, diag_1, diag_2, and diag_3 are the columns that also have this special character.
 To fix this we’ll change the character to null by using the numpy NAN function.

 ```python
 df = df.replace('?', np.NaN)